S1N15T3R/Bash-Scripts/README.md

 # Bash Scripts Collection

-This repository contains a collection of Bash scripts for various tasks, including hashing, encoding, and string manipulation
+This repository contains a collection of Bash scripts for various tasks.

 # How to Use